-If you put the jeans on after your doing your work and they don’t fit the same, you will want to check these measurements against your own.
+If you put the jeans on after your doing your work and they don’t fit the same (may need to put on a belt), you will want to check these measurements against your own.

 - Wear your jeans like you usually would.
 Zip and button them up, if possible.
 Do not wear underwear for this.

 - Fill the bathtub with warm water.
 Don’t use hot or cold water, and don’t add soap.
 Make it warm enough to feel comfortable.

 - Get into the bathtub and sit in the bath while wearing your jeans.
 Make sure the waistband is completely submerged underwater.

 - Sit for 12 to 15 minutes and let the jeans soak.
 Try expanding your stomach or bending at the waist to help stretch out the waistband.

 - Once out of the bath, DO NOT take the jeans off.
 Instead, you will let them air dry while still being worn.
 It is best to do this method during the summer to go outside and let the sun’s rays quicken the drying.

 - Cut a small slit along the side seam from the top of the waistband.
 Cut to the top of the yoke in the back, which is the v-shape stitched line across the pants between the pockets and the waistband.
 Cut 2 to 3 inches (5.1 to 7.6 cm).